Principal – La Côte International School

 What initially inspired you to pursue a career in education?

-I spent a lot of my free time between the age of 16 and 21 involved in youth work, and I was passionate about my degree subject, History.
+I spent a lot of my free time between the age of 16 and 21 involved in youth work.
+I was also passionate about my degree subject, History.
 Becoming a teacher seemed to be the best way of being able to combine both areas of importance in my life, so I took a further degree in education, with my first teaching experience in London.
 I have never regretted that decision; working with young people is a great privilege.

 How do your own life/work experiences inform your approach to your work?

 I take the view that there is a right time for everything but that time differs for each.
 In the context of an international school, this means that not every child will jump through the hoops that an educational system will set out for them at the same time as their peers and as educators we need to be aware and supportive of this.
 My father taught me the value of keeping an open mind, developing tolerance and valuing difference in other people.
-This is important in any walk of life, but I think it can be tested in particular when working in an international setting where systems, approaches and expectations can vary dramatically from place to place.
+This is important in any walk of life.
+However, I think it can be tested in particular when working in an international setting where systems, approaches and expectations can vary dramatically from place to place.

 What have you learnt from your time as a headteacher at an international school?

 I have learnt how incredibly resilient children are.
 I am full of admiration for their tenacity when dealing with the challenge of entering new school environments sometimes in their lives and, very often, with limited proficiency in the language of instruction.
-I have also learnt just how crucial it is for parents moving around the international environment to feel part of a school community and as sometimes it is the only constant in their changing lives.
+Also, I have learnt just how crucial it is for parents moving around the international environment to feel part of a school community and as sometimes it is the only constant in their changing lives.

 What characterises the students graduating from your school?

 They are always tenacious, vibrant and ambitious individuals.
-They value good relationships and open-mindedness.
+Also, they value good relationships and open-mindedness.
 They care about the environment and enjoy creativity.
 They are often bi-lingual or multi-lingual, confident in public speaking and, at the age of 18, take with them the IB Diploma – a passport to universities across the globe.

 What would you say makes the learning environment extra special?